-My writing has appeared in The Christian Century, The Huffington Post, Minnesota Public Radio, The Presbyterian Outlook, These Days, Lectionary Homiletics, Journal for Preachers, Call to Worship: Liturgy, Music, Preaching and the Arts, Horizons Magazine, ThePresbyterianLeader.com, WorkingPreacher.org, and as chapters in several books.
+My writing has appeared in The Christian Century, The Huffington Post, Minnesota Public Radio, The Presbyterian Outlook, Religion Dispatches, Lectionary Homiletics, Journal for Preachers, Horizons Magazine, ThePresbyterianLeader.com, WorkingPreacher.org, and as chapters in several books.

 Here’s a link to my full, updated regularly, Adam J. Copeland CV.
 Also, see below for some selections.

 Title: Kissing in the Chapel, Praying in the Frat House: Wrestling with Faith and College

 Publisher: Rowman & Littlefield, Alban imprint ISBN: 978-1-56699-730-0

 The stress and culture of today’s college scene does not seem to lend itself to the peace of a traditional church—but this collection of essays illustrates how spirituality not only survives, but thrives in such circumstances.
 For the twenty-one young adults who contribute to this volume, educational and spiritual development are intertwined; faith was crucial to their college experience.
 Through deeply reflective personal narratives, these essays uphold the spirit of wrestling with faith as a means for growth, as each author shares how they confronted the role of religion in college and emerged with a profound understanding of how it fundamentally shaped them.